Sambor2511/quadruped-robot/README.md

 ## Description
 A spider robot capable of walking, climbing, and performing various autonomous tasks.
+### Noted : This repo focus on the coding side so the robot part is from thingiverse.

 ## Table of Contents
 - [Installation](#installation)